JonDeeming/hive-availability-checker/readme.md

 Be aware that the Hive API will report healthy status even if items show offline in their app - sometimes for several minutes.

-It is not unusual for a latency of 10 minutes from the system losing power, to the API reporting that.
+It is not unusual for a latency of 10 minutes from the system losing power, to the API reporting an unhealthy status.

+Power resumption is generally quicker to report, within 1-2 minutes under normal circumstances.